 - Do you want to create folders, content areas, or learning modules?

 - Which tools will you make available to your students?
 Are they natively supported in the app?

 Limit the number of folders and items on the Course Content page to limit scrolling on a mobile device.
 Use folders to hold related items and give your course organization and structure.

-Be aware of the course features and tools that are supported natively in the app and which features direct students to the web view.
+Be aware of the course features and tools that are supported natively in the app and which features open in a web view.

-When you must use tools or content that aren't mobile compatible, be sure to communicate that to students.
+When you must use tools or content that aren't supported, be sure to communicate that to students.